 Recovering from black mold exposure

-After my client vacated the home, her mold symptoms gradually diminished and she once again became the beautiful woman that she was in photos taken before this mold exposure occurred.
+After my client vacated the home, her mold symptoms gradually diminished and she once again became the beautiful woman that I saw in photos that were taken before this mold exposure occurred.
 She told me that I saved her life.
 I like to think that having a proper mold inspection saved her life.